Clutch (women's magazine)

-Clutch was an online magazine and blog network whose stated target audience is "today's young, hip, progressive Black woman".
+Clutch was an online magazine and blog network whose stated target audience was "today's young, hip, progressive Black woman".
 The magazine was started as a print publication in 2002.
 It was part of Sutton Media.
 Following a temporary closure the magazine was relaunched as an online-only publication in 2007.

 In 2009, digital media consultancy Elemental Interactive made a strategic investment in Clutch.
 Elemental (a former division of WPP plc's Grey Global Group), was to take an undisclosed stake in Atlanta-based Sutton Media, Clutch's publisher.

-Sites on which articles from Clutch are republished include The Grio, a division of NBC News, a daily online news and opinion platform devoted to delivering stories and perspectives that reflect and affect African-American audiences.
+One of the sites that republished articles from Clutch was TheGrio, a daily online news and opinion platform devoted to African-American audiences.

 Clutch's editorial staff included Danielle Belton, Yesha Callahan, Britni Danielle, and Jessica Andrews.